 - Dumble Clone for recording also made by me

 - Numerous Floor Pedals

 - 7VWH for recording

 - Original Vox Wah

 - Various Tube Screamers and copies

-The last album 'Berner Street' from Mckenzie - Bruce is an album where you could win $10,000 (or £5000.00) by solving the puzzle from the music The contest has now expired - but the music still rocks.
-The music is also some of the best work Mckenzie has written for some time and with the help of Alan Bruce these tracks are melodic rock based with some dark tinges of heavy modern stuff.
+The last album 'Berner Street' from Tony Mckenzie and Alan Bruce is an album where you could win $10,000 (or £7500) by solving a puzzle from listening to the music The contest is now long over and you can't win the money, but the music still rocks and still sells today.
+The music is also some of the best work I and Alan have ever written and with the help of Alan also on vocals these tracks are melodic rock based with some dark tinges of heavy modern stuff.
 Content included:

 - Creeping Death and many more really great rock tracks.

 I have been working on other stuff, but prostate cancer and an operation, and other things have slowed it all down dramatically but I'm sure that they will come in time.
 In any case this website and reviews take up huge amounts of my time but I do intend to record some more music as it floats around my mind.
 There's always that 'one last track' that will be the best stuff I ever record right?
 It's probably like that for you too.